-These pages are for new collectors or for those persons who just new knew that such a wealth of original old maps is there to be collected.
+These pages are for new collectors or for those persons who are not aware of the wealth of original old maps that there is to collect.
 It is not intended to be a reference work but more of a simple place to get to know about the enjoyment of collecting maps of the the British Isles counties.
 I shall list roughly in date order some of the cartographers to keep a look out for when building your collection of British County Maps.
 I will keep returning to this guide to add more information so please check occasionally.
 One advantage I have with the internet site opposed to a printed book is the number of images I will be able to provide.

 There are some amazing reference books on antique maps which I have used to assist me which include the following